branden-chaisorn/ChatMatch/README.md

 urls.

 ## About Creation
-This project was built and test with Android Studio 2.3.3
+This project was built and tested with Android Studio 2.3.3

 ## Criteria
 1. Mentions - A way to mention a user.
 Always starts with an '@' and ends when hitting a non-word